nxskok/pasias/docs/05-two-sample-inference.md

-(f)[2] Does anything in the previous parts suggest any problems with the analysis you just did?
+(f) Does anything in the previous parts suggest any problems with the analysis you just did?
 Explain briefly.

 Solution